ivs-kuleuven/platosim3/docs/source/Downloading.md

 Mind the dot at the end of the command!

 After you have downloaded the PlatoSim3 code, you first have to install a few packages (so-called dependencies) before you can actually build and run the PLATO Simulator.
-How to do this, is described @ref building "here".
+How to do this, is described @ref Building "here".